 What happens after I've applied?

-- Unsuccessful - You've failed to gain a place on the course.
+- Unsuccessful - you've failed to gain a place on the course.

-It's well-known that many postgraduate courses are oversubscribed, with the number of applications far outweighing the number of places available.
+Many postgraduate courses are oversubscribed, with the number of applications far outweighing the number of places available.
 It's therefore inevitable that some candidates will miss out.

-If you're aiming to reapply for the next intake, then you should use the interim months wisely.
-Thoroughly research courses and departments, make contact with programme leaders and professors, and engage in some relevant work experience.
+If you're aiming to reapply for the next intake, use the interim months to research courses and departments, make contact with programme leaders and professors, and gain relevant work experience.